-What the heck just happened?
+What the fuck just happened?

-I will just rewind a bit to how this day started ….
+I will just rewind a bit to how this day started…

 I knew I had a big day ahead, I was feeling great, the sun was out and the wind pushed me as the gradient eased.

 I lay still.
 This meant less pain.
-As my breathing controlled the shock, the adrenaline wore off slowly, I experienced serenity, the only sounds here was the gentle breeze in the tussocks and birdsong from birds I could not see.
+As my breathing controlled the shock, the adrenaline wore off slowly, I experienced serenity, the only sounds here were the gentle breeze in the tussocks and birdsong from birds I could not see.

 Sometime later I heard a sound, a motorbike was approaching, I waved my arms with all I had to make sure I was seen laid out in the middle of the trail.
 Laurence checked that I was ok, and then went off to find phone reception.